JacobCrabill/FlurryPP/README.md

   + Note that, as opposed to internal faces, MPI faces are duplicated across processor boundaries
 - Overset Face
   + Similar in concept to the MPI face, all overset faces grab their right state from the solver to which they belong, after the solver has performed the interpolation from the other grid(s).
+- OverComm (Overset Communicator)
+  + Handles all data communication related to overset grids, and implements some 2D hole-cutting algorithms which do not exist in Tioga.
+- SuperMesh
+  + Creates a local supermesh of a target element from one or more donor elements for use with Galerkin projection (see Farrell and Maddison, 2010).
 - Solver
   + Applies the various FR operations to a solution (set of eles, faces, operators, and geometry)